DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 It is available for download [here](https://www.thingiverse.com/thing:3987977) in thingyverse.

 PROS: snap on, user regular batteries, can use rechargeables, it is free.
-CONS: need to modify the skin, make some holes, connection to the test points might be fidgy?
+CONS: need to modify the skin, make some holes, connection to the test points might be fidgety?

 Max AKA has this very interesting concept reusing the original batteries